RobotLocomotion/drake/examples/kuka_iiwa_arm/dev/box_rotation/models/README.md

 for the box rotation simulation.
 The inter-arm distance defined in these urdf's is particularly important in making sure the open-loop simulation actually works.
 Changing this value could cause the open-loop simulation to break.
-Future versions will probablly just check and/or enforce it.
+Future versions will probably just check and/or enforce it.

 There are two collision models defined for the arms:
 1. Overlapping spheres, representing relevant parts of the arm (i.e., parts that are